hjstoff/nodesetexpr-expand/README.md

 require that the occurence of such redundant instances makes no difference for the outcome of the expansion operation.

+We could also reason about this as follows, if we say that the comma is a set union operator.
+The union of ay set with itself just renders the same set.
+So, if "node1" is a nodeset expression denoting a set with a single nodename, then a nodeset expression applying the union operation multiple times, like so: "node1,node1,node1,node1", or like so: "node1,node1", should be accepted as valid expressions that both result in the same thing, viz. a set, that when expanded just produces a single nodename.
+Note that, if the language of nodenames is to follow DNS rules, which require case insensitive treatment of names, then also a nodeset expression like the following should expand to just a single name:
+"node1,NODE1,noDE1,Node1,nODE1,NoDe1".

-This however, is obviously not the most concise form.
+While to be treated as valid, the union of a whole series of literal nodenames, while valid is obviously not the most concise form of nodeset expressions.
 Nodeset expressions get their conciseness, and thereby their usefulness, from also using language constructs that presuppose that the nodenames to be denoted were created by systematically applying some numbering scheme.
 The most obvious language construct that results in conciseness, is one that enables the expression of numeric ranges, used in naming nodes, by merely naming their bounds.